 There are numerous uncertainties associated with estimating quantities of proved reserves and in projecting future rates of production and timing of expenditures.
-The reserve information herein represents estimates prepared by (i) Netherland, Sewell & Associates, Inc., or NSAI, with respect to our Utica Shale acreage at December 31, 2015 and our WCBB, Hackberry and Niobrara fields at each of December 31, 2015, 2014 and 2013, (ii) Ryder Scott with respect to our Utica Shale acreage at December 31, 2015, 2014 and 2013 and (iii) our personnel with respect to our overriding royalty and non-operated interests at December 31, 2015, 2014 and 2013.
+The reserve information herein represents estimates prepared by (i) Netherland, Sewell & Associates, Inc., or NSAI, with respect to our Utica Shale acreage at December 31, 2016 and 2015, our WCBB and Hackberry fields at each of December 31, 2016, 2015 and 2014, and our Niobrara field at December 31, 2015 and 2014, (ii) Ryder Scott with respect to our Utica Shale acreage at December 31, 2014 and (iii) our personnel with respect to our overriding royalty and non-operated interests at December 31, 2016, 2015 and 2014 and our Niobrara field at December 31, 2016.
 Petroleum engineering is not an exact science.
 Information relating to our proved oil and natural gas reserves is based upon engineering estimates.
 Estimates of economically recoverable oil and natural gas reserves and of future net cash flows necessarily depend upon a number of variable factors and assumptions, such as historical production from the area compared with production from other producing areas, future site restoration and abandonment costs, the assumed effects of regulations by governmental agencies and assumptions concerning future oil and natural gas prices, future operating costs, severance and excise taxes, capital expenditures and workover and remedial costs, all of which may in fact vary considerably from actual results.
 For these reasons, estimates of the economically recoverable quantities of oil and natural gas attributable to any particular group of properties, classifications of such reserves based on risk of recovery and estimates of the future net cash flows expected therefrom prepared by different engineers or by the same engineers at different times may vary substantially.
 Actual production, revenues and expenditures with respect to our reserves will likely vary from estimates, and such variances may be material.

-Estimates of reserves as of year-end 2015, 2014 and 2013 were prepared using an average price equal to the unweighted arithmetic average of hydrocarbon prices received on a field-by-field basis on the first day of each month within the 12-month period ended December 31, 2015, 2014 and 2013, respectively, in accordance with the revised guidelines of the SEC applicable to reserves estimates for such years.
+Estimates of reserves as of year-end 2016, 2015 and 2014 were prepared using an average price equal to the unweighted arithmetic average of hydrocarbon prices received on a field-by-field basis on the first day of each month within the 12-month period ended December 31, 2016, 2015 and 2014, respectively, in accordance with the revised guidelines of the SEC applicable to reserves estimates for such years.
 Reserve estimates do not include any value for probable or possible reserves that may exist, nor do they include any value for undeveloped acreage.
 The reserve estimates represent our net revenue interest in our properties.

 The present value of future net revenues from our proved reserves is not necessarily the same as the current market value of our estimated oil and natural gas reserves.
-We base the estimated discounted future net revenue from our proved reserves for 2015, 2014 and 2013 on an average price equal to the unweighted arithmetic average of prices received on a field-by-field basis on the first day of each month within the 12-month period ended December 31, 2015, 2014 and 2013, respectively, in accordance with the revised guidelines of the SEC applicable to reserves estimates for such years.
-Commodity prices have deteriorated significantly since that time and, accordingly, using more recent prices in estimating our proved reserves, without giving effect to any acquisition or development activities we have executed during 2016, would result in a reduction in proved reserve volumes due to economic limits.
-Furthermore, any such reduction in proved reserve volumes due to economic limits.
-Furthermore, any such reduction in proved reserves as of a more recent date.
+We base the estimated discounted future net revenue from our proved reserves for 2016, 2015 and 2014 on an average price equal to the unweighted arithmetic average of prices received on a field-by-field basis on the first day of each month within the 12-month period ended December 31, 2016, 2015 and 2014, respectively, in accordance with the revised guidelines of the SEC applicable to reserves estimates for such years.